dentremor/Software-Defined-Infrastrucure/doku.md

 $ systemctl restart apache2.service
 ```

-Now we can open in our browser `sdi3a.mi.hdm-stuttgart.de/nextcloud` which should look like the following:
+Now we can open `sdi3a.mi.hdm-stuttgart.de/nextcloud` in our browser which should look like the following:

 ![](images/nextcloud1.png "Screenshot")

-To finish the installation type in the necessary data and click `Installation abschließen`.
+Finish the installation type in the necessary data and click `Installation abschließen`.

 ```plaintext
 User = "admin"